 I can't stand the Republican Party because at times they are so weak.

-But my question to you is am I right in my perception that it's changing and changing for the better?
+But my question to you is, am I right in my perception that it's changing and changing for the better?

 Sean, it really is.

-And you know, within our uh Republican conference in the House, we have a lot of different factions, but all of the factions came together.
+And you know, within our Republican conference in the House, we have a lot of different factions, but all of the factions came together.

-Uh, but then it's it's all of the other things that this president's done too, and then they go after him for it.
+But then it's all of the other things that this president's done, too.

-And so to see everybody sticking together, it's been uh I think it's been important, and it's it's even some other senators have cited that in the trial.
+And it's even some other senators have cited that in the trial.

 I think it's time for everybody in Washington to get a message.

-You know, you're there to be servants, serve the people.
+You know, you're there to be servants.

 What does it mean?

-Uh when you have a waiter, you're a server.
+When you have a waiter, you're a server.

 Serve the people.